A Hurricane Story: Running From Rita

 Sitting in traffic talking to one another on our battery-charged and weakening cell phones, we had only minutes of gas left.
-We had to make our decision.
+We had to make our decision and we had to make it fast.
 On one hand, we would be glad to be heading home to shelter, food, water, and restrooms.
 But on the other hand, we knew we’d still be scared out of our wits waiting for a storm that was surely going to hit our area hard.

-News stations were blasting on car radios all around us.
+News stations were blasting hurricane and traffic updates from car radios all around us.
 Windows were rolled down, and even though we were tuned to a news station, there was no need to try to hear our car radio.
-All my nephew or I needed to do was to stick our heads out of the window (something we were doing anyway in order to breathe fresh air), and we heard other drivers' radios just fine.
-The reports were now warning us all that police officers were doing their best to keep at a minimum congestion caused by people turning around and heading back into Houston.
+All my nephew or I needed to do was to stick our heads out of the windows (something we were doing anyway in order to breathe fresh air), and we heard other drivers' radios just fine.
+The reports were now warning us all that police officers were doing their best to keep at a minimum the congestion caused by people turning around and heading back into Houston.
 So now, to turn around and head back home, not only would we be risking another type of traffic problem, we could also have a police problem.
 Traffic enforcement officers were trying to divert as many vehicles as possible to smaller local roads in order to reduce backups.
-Once again, our decision wasn’t an easy one to make.
+Once again, our decision was not an easy one to make.

 Saturday, September 24, 2005

-In the aftermath of the storm we learned that most of the deaths that occurred while Rita was in town were associated with traffic, in some way, and not with actual damage caused by the storm.
+In the aftermath of the storm, we learned that most of the deaths that occurred while Rita was in town were associated with traffic, in some way, and not with any actual damage caused by the storm.